FortiGate

 Solution

-Configuring IPsec IKEv2 on FortiGate can be done by referring to this KB article: Technical Tip: How to configure IPsec VPN Tunnel using IKE v2
+Configuring IPsec IKEv2 on FortiGate can be done by referring to Technical Tip: How to configure IPsec VPN Tunnel using IKE v2.

 For LDAP, EAP-TTLS is the protocol required.
-This is now supported on FortiClient v7.4.3: FortiClient 7.4.3 New Feature (EAP-TTLS support for IPsec VPN)
+EAP-TTLS is now supported on FortiClient v7.4.3: FortiClient 7.4.3 New Feature (EAP-TTLS support for IPsec VPN).

 EAP-TTLS provides flexibility by allowing integration with directory services like LDAP without requiring client-side certificates.
 Only the server certificate is needed, simplifying certificate management while still maintaining a strong level of security.
-However, as of now, the FortiToken (MFA) is not supported on Windows FortiClient with LDAP (EAP-TTLS).
+With LDAP and EAP-TTLS authentication, FortiToken (MFA) is supported on FortiClient v7.4.4 (FortiClient EMS license required), and FortiOS starting from v7.4.9 and v7.6.1.

 diagnose debug reset